 Requirements Verification 1.
-Must properly register the new bet value 1.
-On the LCD display, change the current bet value by pressing UP and DOWN and selecting RAISE and checking if the value changes on the central hub display 2.
-The microcontroller on player device should receive a signal from the RAISE button > 95% of the time and store it to be sent to the central hub by the RF transceiver 2.
-Press RAISE button 100 times and see if a signal is received at least 96 times 3.
-Must easily be pressable 3.
-Press button and ensure it can be done without using too much effort
+When RAISE button is pressed a HIGH signal must be received in the output, else it will go to 0.
+1. Using a Multi-meter we will check if the current is >0 Amps when the button is pressed and 0 if it is not pressed.
+2. The microcontroller on player device should receive a signal from the RAISE button > 95% of the time and store it to be sent to the central hub by the RF transceiver 2.
+Press RAISE button 100 times and see if a signal is received at least 96 times